 Note: Tour ends at Gateway to Freedom Monument in Hart Plaza.

 June 15, July 20, August 17 / 5:30 pm – 8:30 pm

 - Advanced registration required

-- Tour involves walking two miles, standing, and going up and down steep steps at Second Baptist Church
+- Tour involves walking for about two to two-and-a-half miles, standing for periods of around 10 minutes, and going up and down short flights of stairs

 Narrated tour and People Mover tokens

 - Dress for the weather and wear comfy walking shoes